 The audit was designed to identify any areas where improvement was required and to recommend corrective action as necessary.
+There were no previous audit recommendations.

 In accordance with the ERA Guidelines, recommendations are included in the report only for obligations rated as inadequate controls (C), no controls (D), non-compliant - minor impact (2), non-compliant - moderate impact (3) or non-compliant - major impact (4).
 Any other improvements identified in the audit are provided direct to the licensee. (refer Ratings Table in section 3.3).